-The SFA team has a track record of supporting organisations of all sizes and from many sectors to build their resilience to modern slavery and labour exploitation, in their own operations and also vitally in their supply chains around the world.
+The SFA team has a track record of supporting organizations of all sizes and from many sectors to build their resilience to human trafficking and labor exploitation, in their own operations and also vitally in their supply chains around the world.
 Their ambition is to act as a 'critical friend' to businesses who are trying to do more in this area.